Early Skyscrapers in New York City

 19th Century

-In February 1875, the ten-story Western Union Telegraph Building was completed.
-In April, the Tribune Building, opened its doors.
+In February 1875, the ten-story Western Union Telegraph Building was completed and became the tallest building in NYC, with 230 feet high at the top of its clock tower, the first building to surpass the height of the St. Paul's Chapel (220 feet).
+In April, the Tribune Building, opened its doors with 240 feet, from the street to the top of its clock tower.
 In May, the same year, the 9-story Evening Post Building, corner of Fulton Street, was completed.
-It was, however, much smaller than the previous two.
+It was, however, much smaller than the previous two, 140 feet high.

+In 1881, the 9-story United Bank Building at 2 Wall Street was completed.
+In 1882, the 10-story Temple Court Building plus pyramidal roofs (now The Beekman Hotel) was completed at 5 Beekman Street.
 The 12-story Hotel Chelsea opened its doors in 1884 with just 140 feet high.
 In 1884, the Washington Building (One Broadway) opened, an office building on the historic site of George Washington's headquarters in 1776.
-It was expanded in 1887 to reach 12-story.
-In 1889, the new 13-story NY Times Building was completed.
-Next to it is the 11-story Potter Building, completed earlier in 1886.
-In 1890, The World Building, was completed in Park Row with 18 floors and 308 feet high.
-In 1893, the Hotel Netherland was completed with 17 stories, claiming to be the tallest hotel in the world.
-In the following years, several high-rise hotels were erected in the City.
+It was expanded in 1887 to reach 12-story and its dome reached 258 feet above ground.
+In 1889, the new 13-story NY Times Building, 188 feet high, was completed at 41 Park Row.
+Next to it is the 11-story Potter Building, 165 feet high, was completed earlier in 1886.

 Antique photos of NYC